vackosar/vackosar.github.io/_posts/2020-04-08-Python-Context-Manager-With-Statement-Exception-Handling.md

 Nothing.
 Returned object is only holds a reference to a generator and has `__enter__()` and `__exit__()` methods.
 The context object will only return a value from the generator upon `__enter__()` call, and will run the rest of the code after `yield` during `__exit__()` call.

+# Continue to Boundary Control Entity Architecture
+BCE architecture is [the simplest way to structure your source code files](/software/Boundary-Control-Entity-Architecture-The-Pattern-to-Structure-Your-Classes), read all about it in [my post on BCE](/software/Boundary-Control-Entity-Architecture-The-Pattern-to-Structure-Your-Classes).